wardle/oink/README.md

 Most clojure users run the REPL from within an integrated development environment such as emacs, vim, IntelliJ or Visual Studio Code.
 You can run a REPL at a command line but this is much less common.

+It is straightforward to run a REPL from your development environment; simply consult the documentation (e.g. cider, cursive or calva).

 To run a REPL at the command-line, just run: